isfett/php-analyzer/docs/MagicNumberDetector.md

 - `IgnoreForLoop`: This Processor ignores every Magic Number within a for loop head (like $i = 3; $i <= 10; $i++)

 ## Exit-Code
 If at least one Magic Number was found the exit-code will be `1`.
 If no Magic Numbers were found, the exit-code will be `0`.
-So you can use it in your deployment/build script very easy.
+So you can use it in your deployment/build script very easyly.